Learn how to configure Managed OS for macOS for your supervised device fleet

 Manually Enforce Minimum Version: Specify the minimum version a device should be running and the Enforcement Deadline date by which users must update.
 If a device is already running an OS version greater than the minimum that you specify, no updates will be enforced.

-Automatically Enforce New Updates and Manually Enforce a Minimum Version set a minimum OS version, or "floor," for which to compare a device's Os version to determine if it should update.
+Automatically Enforce New Updates and Manually Enforce a Minimum Version set a minimum OS version, or "floor," for which to compare a device's OS version to determine if it should update.
 The floor is automatically calculated based on the date Apple releases an update.
 When updating, Kandji always installs the latest available version of macOS that is approved by Kandji (which is displayed in the upper-right-hand corner of the Library Item).

 Select an Enforcement Time Zone to determine when to enforce the update.
+This is only for upgrades from macOS 13 and earlier.

-If this is the first time you are enforcing an OS version on your fleet, we recommend using the Manually Enforce Minimum Version option and setting the enforcement deadline to at least 5 days later.
+If this is your first time enforcing an OS version on your fleet, we recommend using the Manually Enforce Minimum Version option and setting the enforcement deadline to at least 5 days later.
 Otherwise, if you select the Automatically Enforce New Updates option and set it to 2 weeks (as an example), and Apple hasn’t released an update in the last two weeks, all of your devices will immediately require users to update and restart.

 To learn more about Managed OS for macOS, please see our other support articles: